 - $100 per year for full-time students

-Monthly living allowance payments are deposited into students’ bank accounts 5 to 7 days before the first day of each month.
+Monthly living allowance payments are deposited into young adults’ bank accounts 5 to 7 days before the first day of each month.
 The living allowance payment provided at the end of each month is for the next month of study.

 Was this page helpful?